yi213-robotic/BLITstar-ICRA2025/README.md

    (4) git clone this repos

-### :monocle_face: Notably, in contrast to a geometric system, the path cost of a kinodynamic system denotes the cumulative effort or control input required to satisfy dynamical constraints, rather than just the path length.
+### :monocle_face: <span style="color:blue">Notably</span>, in contrast to a geometric system, the path cost of a kinodynamic system denotes the cumulative effort or control input required to satisfy dynamical constraints, rather than just the path length.

 ### When testing the 10D linearized quadrotor, you will need :